 - Tomato added in the end of cooking process

 - Bell pepper for added crunch

 When it comes to quick weeknight dinner recipes, I tend to turn to shrimp recipes.
 They are always stocked in the freezer (my favorite is the frozen shrimp from Costco), thaws quick, cooks in minutes, kid friendly and delicious.

-Some of my favorite shrimp recipes include – Instant pot shrimp alfredo pasta, Best shrimp soup, Shrimp fried rice made in instant pot, Instant Pot shrimp pasta with tomato cream sauce, Shrimp and Broccoli Stir Fry, Shrimp Avocado Sandwich or this Garlic Butter Shrimp and Rice in Instant Pot
+Some of my favorite shrimp recipes include – Instant pot shrimp alfredo pasta, Best shrimp soup, Sushi with Shrimp, Shrimp fried rice made in instant pot, Instant Pot shrimp pasta with tomato cream sauce, Shrimp and Broccoli Stir Fry, Shrimp Avocado Sandwich or this Garlic Butter Shrimp and Rice in Instant Pot

 - Coconut milk